lras6571/k6_test/README.md

-both K6 and JMeter are powerful tools for load testing, they differ in terms of scripting language, configuration, flexibility, and learning curve.
+Both K6 and JMeter are powerful tools for load testing, they differ in terms of scripting language, configuration, flexibility, and learning curve.
 K6 may be preferred for its simplicity, flexibility, and programmability, especially for developers already familiar with JavaScript, while JMeter offers a comprehensive GUI interface and extensive reporting capabilities.

 | Feature                 | K6                                            | JMeter                                        |